TTNApeldoorn/esp32-p1-node/README.md

 ![P1-Node](images/P1NodeOnWhite.png "P1-Node")

 ## About the project
-The <a rel="TTN-Apeldoorn community" href="https://www.thethingsnetwork.org/community/apeldoorn/">TTN-Apeldoorn community</a> is an active community that is active since 2017.
-By organising <a rel="TTN-Apeldoorn meetups" href="https://www.meetup.com/LoRa-Network-in-Apeldoorn-Growing-Meetup/">meetups</a> and project for the community members a large group of IoT enthousiasts are regulary informed abou a wide range of IoT topics and developments.

-  is involved in Citizen science projects of te
+The <a rel="TTN-Apeldoorn community" href="https://www.thethingsnetwork.org/community/apeldoorn/">TTN-Apeldoorn community</a> is an active community since 2017.
+By organising <a rel="TTN-Apeldoorn meetups" href="https://www.meetup.com/LoRa-Network-in-Apeldoorn-Growing-Meetup/">meetups</a> and projects for the community members a large group of IoT enthousiasts are regulary informed about a wide range of IoT topics and developments.
+With projects like <a rel="Apeldoorn in data" href="Apeldoorn in data">Apeldoorn in data</a>, TTN-Apeldoorn is involved in Citizen science projects of the township Apeldoorn.
+For one of the projects of Apeldoorn the P1-Node is developed and deliverde in a serie of 10 sensors.

+The P1-Node is designed with reproduction by less experienced community members in mind.
+Although trough-hole-components are more easily to be solders by these community members the P1-Node is designed using SMD components.
+The chosen SMD components are the biggest possible (1206) that can be hand soldered.
+Also it is possible to introduce reflow techniques to the community members that they actually can do them selves.

+It is planned to deliver a project to TTN-Apeldoorn community in which the members can build their own P1-Node.

+## About this repository
+This repository holds all information te build de P1-Node.